1971 Dime Value Checker: Errors List, “D” , “S” & No Mint Mint Mark Worth

 1971-D Dime Value

-The 1971-D Roosevelt dime marks Denver’s fourth year of clad production, establishing the western facility’s reputation for superior striking quality over Philadelphia.
+The 1971-D Roosevelt dime is Denver’s fourth year of exclusive clad production, and the facility had already established its reputation for superior striking quality over Philadelphia.
+Denver’s sharper dies and better press calibration translate directly into better-looking coins and higher collector demand today.

 1971-D Dime Price/Grade Chart